Health Hints for Travelers

 When your travel is short and involves tourist routes in developed countries, you may be at no greater risk than when you travel in the U.S. Those who stay in the tropics or in countries where Hepatitis A is common and where they may be exposed are at greater risk of getting Hepatitis A. The Hepatitis A vaccine with its booster shot will protect you from Hepatitis A.

-The Hepatitis B vaccine should be given if you will be in the tropics or developing countries for at least 1 month, are doing medical work there, plan to be sexually active with people who are native to the area, or do things that put you at risk for accidents.
+Consider getting the Hepatitis B vaccine if you will be in the tropics or developing countries for at least 1 month, are doing medical work there, plan to be sexually active with people who are native to the area, or will be doing things that put you at risk for accidents.
 Getting tattoos, acupuncture or other medical procedures while abroad will also put you at risk for developing Hepatitis B. The Hepatitis B vaccine consists of three shots given over 6 months.

 For those who need Hepatitis A and B, a combined vaccine can be given.
 If you have questions about other types of hepatitis, ask a member of your health care team.